vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

     ~/.vim/after/ftplugin/mail_spell.vim
     ~/.vim/after/ftplugin/mail_quote.vim

-This is another `:runtime` analogue on Vim’s part; it’s like we ran this:
+You may have guessed by now that this is yet another `:runtime` wrapper on Vim’s part; it’s like we ran this:

     :runtime! ftplugin/mail.vim ftplugin/mail_*.vim ftplugin/mail/*.vim